-Relevant supplier locations evaluated
+Relevant supplier locations evaluated.

-In the period under review, we assessed 3,921 (2018: 4,168) nominated and potential supplier locations on the basis of the industry-wide sustainability questionnaire.
+In the period under review, we assessed 3,220 (2019: 3,921 / 2018: 4,168) nominated and potential supplier locations on the basis of the industry-wide sustainability questionnaire.
 Our focus is on suppliers with a large tendering volume.
-Therefore, the evaluation included 95% (2018: 97%) of suppliers of materials required for production with a tendering volume of more than €2 million from BMW AG, as well as 72% (2018: 80%) of new suppliers of materials that are not required for production with a tendering volume of more than €10 million from BMW AG.
+Therefore, the evaluation included 98% (2019: 95% / 2018: 97%) of suppliers of materials required for production with a tendering volume of more than €2 million from BMW AG, as well as 56% (2019: 72% / 2018: 80%) of new suppliers of materials that are not required for production with a tendering volume of more than €10 million from BMW AG.

-Sustainability deficits were identified at 2,131 potential and existing supplier locations, for example in the area of environmental management or with regard to a human rights policy not being in place at the company in question.
-Corrective measures to remedy the sustainability deficits were defined for 1,317 of those cases.
-In addition, 94 audits and 11 assessments were carried out by or on behalf of the BMW Group in 2019.
+Sustainability deficits were identified at 1,902 potential and existing supplier locations, for example in the area of environmental management or with regard to a human rights policy not being in place at the company in question.
+Corrective measures to remedy the sustainability deficits were defined for 1,225 of those cases.

+In addition, 313 audits and assessments which include on-site visits and remote audits were carried out by or on behalf of the BMW Group in 2020.
 Crucial areas of action identified by the audits and assessments have been highlighted, particularly in the areas of hazardous substance management, waste management and working conditions or occupational safety.

-A total of 153 supplier locations were not commissioned because they did not meet the sustainability requirements of the BMW Group, amongst other things.
-We did not, however, terminate any existing cooperation in 2019.
+A total of 108 supplier locations were not commissioned because they did not meet the sustainability requirements of the BMW Group, amongst other things.
+We did not, however, terminate any existing cooperation in 2020.
 We regard this as confirmation of the success of our approach of addressing and demanding sustainability requirements early on in the procurement process.

 Any information about potential breaches of our sustainability standards for the supply chain is processed by the Supply Chain Response Team.
-In addition, we have established the Human Rights Contact Supply Chain as a central contact point, which can be reached by phone +49 89 382-71230 and e-mail (https://manarights.sscm@bmwgroup) to anonymously report potential infringements against social and also environmental standards by our suppliers.
+In addition, we have established the Human Rights Contact Supply Chain as a central contact point, which can be reached by phone +49 89 382-71230 and e-mail (https://linear.com/humanrights.sscm@bmwgroup) to anonymously report potential infringements against social and also environmental standards by our suppliers.
 In the reporting period, we also launched a pilot version of a smartphone app, which enables BMW Group employees such as quality assurance engineers or purchasers to record suspicious sustainability-related matters when visiting suppliers.
 Our experts in the Supply Chain Response Team evaluate this information and initiate immediate measures with the supplier if required.
 They may also commission more in-depth analysis of the matter in question through third-party audits or BMW Group assessments should they deem it necessary to do so.